ParanoidUser/codewars-handbook/docs/README.md

    </tbody>
 </table>

+## Disclaimer

+Keep in mind, using materials of this repository to gain rank, you violate [the policies of Codewars](https://github.com/Codewars/codewars.com/wiki/Community-Code-of-Conduct#policy), which state:
+> If you are caught cheating on a challenge, you will initially have your solution marked as a cheat and will not receive any honor or rank.
+This includes clever solutions that are clearly created for the spirit of cheating.
+Repeat offenders who have intentionally cheated will be banned.

+The author assumes no responsibility or liability for any errors or omissions in the content of the repository materials.
+The information contained in this repository is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.

+The author reserves the right to change any and all items used or contained in the repository at any time without notice.

 ## Contribute

 Your contribution is highly appreciated here.
 Feel free to open issues or send pull requests.
 If you have any questions or comments [the Gitter chat](https://gitter.im/paranoiduser/codewars-solutions) is open for discussion.

 > *"This solution no longer solves the kata!"* 😤
 >> Please open an issue or create a pull request with a working copy.